 - Have been in care for 12 months in a row before their 18th birthday

 The allowance can be up to €300 per week.
 A young person may also be entitled to grants as a care leaver from Care Leavers Ireland.
-You can check your eligibility for that here.
+Check your eligibility for National Aftercare Allowance.

 Pathways is an Aftercare guide for young people leaving care which has been created by people who have already left care and become independent.
 This guide is full of detailed sections which explain everything you might need to know about leaving care and finding a place of your own.
 It shares experiences and stories from both those who have left care and become independent, and professionals who have helped support young people during this time.

 Transitional housing is for people who need time and assistance to prepare for independent living.

 As well as providing medium-term accommodation, these schemes generally:

 - Help people build their skills and capacity to establish themselves in a home